tailwindlabs/tailwindcss/source/docs/overflow.blade.md

     [
       '.overflow-x-hidden',
       'overflow-x: hidden;',
-      "Clip any content that overflows horizontally the element.", ],
+      "Clip any content that overflows the element horizontally.", ],
     [
       '.overflow-y-hidden',
       'overflow-y: hidden;',
-      "Clip any content that overflows vertically the element.", ],
+      "Clip any content that overflows the element vertically.", ],
     [
       '.overflow-x-scroll',